jevaunD/hidden_data_collection_detector/README.md

 - 🔗 LinkedIn: [LinkedIn](https://www.linkedin.com/in/jevaun-s-75b4a6127/)
 - 🐦 Twitter/X: [Twitter](https://x.com/cyberjevii)

-Seriously — if something's broken, confusing, or could be better, I want to hear it!
+Listen, if something's broken, confusing, or could be better, I want to hear it!

 ---